Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Create a Product Cloud API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your next step is to link your AWS account to Cloud ID so the CIRRENT™ Cloud service can communicate with your AWS developer account.
-To achieve this, the Product Cloud API requires certain AWS developer account details.
-That includes the AWS Gateway ID obtained as part of the AWS CloudFormation template output.
-This API configuration must be executed once per CIRRENT™ account.
-The same API account can be used to provision production CCM devices from your CIRRENT™ account to your AWS account.
-Instructions for configuring the Product Cloud API are here.

 To configure your first cloud API with Cloud ID, navigate to Device Management and Cloud ID.
 Select the Provisioning tab, and click on Add Cloud API.
 You’ll be presented with a dialog box where you need to complete your Product Cloud API details.
 In setting up your Product Cloud API, ensure that you select AWS in the Create Cloud API dialog box:

 .. image:: ../img/pca-7.png
         :align: center